 A blank coin (technically it is called a planchet if it has an upraised rim on it) is worth a few dollars, perhaps $2 to $4 if it's clad, more if it's silver.
-The Sacajawea, Presidential, and Native American Dollar coins all use the same type of planchet and these coins are worth anywhere from twelve dollars to fifteen dollars.
-Larger coins usually sell for more.
-A penny blank will sell for between two dollars and three dollars.
+The Sacajawea, Presidential, and Native American Dollar coins all use the same type of planchet and these coins are worth anywhere from $12 to $15.
+Larger coins, for example, the Eisenhower dollar, usually sell for more.
+A penny blank will sell for between $2 and $3.
 A larger coin, like the Eisenhower dollar, or sell for between $20 and $30.

 The Cause of Blank Coins

 If your blank coin has a reeded edge on it, you're dealing with something entirely different.
-Most likely, someone sheared the metal faces off the coin, or ground out the devices and polished the surface, because of the way the U.S. Mint makes coins, it is impossible for a planchet to be blank and still have reeded edges since the reeded edges are created at the same instant the coin is struck.
+Most likely, someone ground off the obverse and reverse from the coin, or filed off the devices and polished the surface, because of the way the U.S. Mint makes coins, it is impossible for a planchet to be blank and still have reeded edges since the reeded edges are created at the same instant the coin is struck.

 Almost Blank Coins

 Some known coin striking issues can result in an almost blank planchet with reeded edges.
 If you see a faint, but the very blurry or weak impression on the planchet, it might be a die adjustment strike, which is worth $20 to $40 depending on the type of coin and depth of strike.
 Before a coin press is put into full operations, a mechanic at the mint must adjust the press to strike the coin properly.
 A few test strikes are done to see if the coin dies are too far apart.
 If they are, it leaves a faint image of the coin on the blank.

 Another possibility for almost blank coins is a strike-through error, where something got in between the dies and the planchet surface, such as cloth or grease, when the coin was struck thereby obscuring or obliterating the devices (or parts of them.)
 The value of these varies based on the degree of obstruction and eye appeal and can run from $2 to $40 depending on what it was struck through.